conradakunga/Blog/_posts/2022-03-12-if-your-grandmother-had-wheels-she-wouldnt-be-a-bicycle-its-always-harder-than-you-think.md

 "And finally you need a way to track delivery of the emails and text messages.
 Its not like you can send a test message!"

 "Finally!?
-Does that mean you've run out of critques?"
+Does that mean you've run out of critiques?"

 "No. It just means dinner has been served and I am hungry.